Annexure J for Passport: Complete 2026 Guide & Format

 Also Read: Green Card Marriages: Navigating Trump's Policy Changes

-How Long Does it Take to Process Annexure J in 2025?
+How Long Does it take to process Annexure J for Indians in 2026?

 • Normal Application: For a normal application, the passport is usually dispatched within 3 working days of receiving a "Recommendatory" Police Verification Report (PVR).
 The entire process, including police verification, can take from 10 to 30 days.